Building bridges and belonging through art

 Diversity, equity and inclusion | Social justice | Community engagement

-This story is part of our Impact Stories series, spotlighting our fellows who, drawing on socially engaged arts, help communities across Europe confront past experiences, address present challenges, and imagine new futures.
+This story is part of our Stories of Impact series, spotlighting our Fellows who, through socially engaged arts, work with communities across Europe to confront the past, respond to present challenges, and co-create futures grounded in care, solidarity, and collective thriving.
 Here, Jasmina tells us how her organisation is backing under-the-radar visionaries to elevate complex social issues.

-From a young age, I’ve believed deeply in the power of art to create space for recognition, empathy, and connection.
-So from my first moment with Rotterdams Wijktheater, I felt at home in a diverse and generous space defined by care, hospitality, and inclusion.
+At a young age, I came to believe strongly in the power of art to create space for empathy, connection, and recognition.
+From my first encounter with Rotterdams Wijktheater and the International Community Arts Festival (ICAF), I felt at home in a diverse and generous environment shaped by care, hospitality, and inclusion.

-A clear example of our impact is the theatre diptych Verloren Onschuld and Verloren Jeugd.
-Developed in close collaboration with families affected by the Dutch childcare benefits scandal, the work – which revealed the human consequences of institutional racism – opened an ongoing dialogue with the government.
-Excerpts from the performances are now embedded in the onboarding programme for the body responsible for compensating affected families.
+A clear example of our impact is the two-part theatre project and films Lost Innocence and Lost Youth, developed in close collaboration with families affected by the Dutch childcare benefits scandal.
+The performances bring the human consequences of institutional racism into focus and have opened an ongoing dialogue with the government.
+Excerpts of the films are now included in the onboarding programme of the organisation responsible for compensating affected families.

 Explore more stories of socially engaged arts driving change across Europe.
 View the Stories of Impact map here.